Calinou/awesome-gamedev/README.md

 These are collections of game development-related talks, podcasts etc. that might be interesting or informative to people seeking to design games.

+* [Composers Play](423) (podcast) - Listen to a video game composer discuss soundtracks of iconic games such as Mass Effect, Duke Nukem II, Doom, and System Shock with their composers, often while playing the game.
 * [GameDevRadio][268] (podcast) - A series of online radio shows devoted to entertaining and educating whoever is interested in game development.
 [CC-BY-SA-4.0][125].